-Being part of the European Research Area (ERA) means Ireland can contribute significantly to global research and development.
-The ERA was created to promote growth and jobs by helping Europe to become the world’s leading ‘knowledge economy’.
+Being part of the European Research Area (ERA) is another way Ireland can contribute significantly to global research and development.
+The ERA is one of the cornerstones of the Innovation Union and was created to promote growth and jobs by helping Europe to become the world’s leading ‘knowledge economy’.

 The idea is to develop a unified research area where researchers, scientific knowledge and technology circulate freely.

 The ERA enables researchers from around the world to work together more effectively to tackle global challenges such as climate change, food and energy security, and public health.